june-in-exile/will/README.md

 # Web3 Will System

-A blockchain-based will management system that utilizes Permit2, CREATE2, Zero-Knowledge Proofs (ZKP), and IPFS to handle on-chain estates left by testators.
+A blockchain-based will management system that utilizes Permit2, CREATE2, Zero-Knowledge Proofs (ZKP), and IPFS to handle testators's on-chain inheritance.

 ## 🏗️ Project Architecture